 The Council's insurance provision (held for known future insurance claims resulting from the Council's selfinsurance of liability risks and fire damage) received a full actuarial assessment of the Insurance Fund position as at 31 December 2020.
 The provision is based upon updated professional estimates of continuing open claims identified in that year's assessment.
 It also reflects claims they have been currently received for which they expect payment in the next 12 months.
 During 1992/93, the then Council's insurers, Municipal Mutual Insurance (MMI), ceased accepting new business.
 The Council is a member of a scheme of arrangement that has been put into place to try to ensure an orderly settlement of the run-off of MMI.
 The scheme of arrangement was triggered in 2012/13 and the Council was required to pay a levy of £426k in 2013/14, for which a provision was made in 2012/13 accounts; representing 15% of claims payments made to date.
 MMI in setting this 15% levy chose a mid-point based upon on actuarial analysis of potential future losses with the aim of ensuring a solvent run off of current losses and those yet to emerge.
-This means the Council will be required to 1993.
+This means the Council will be required to fund 25% of all payments for any newly reported losses during the period of MMI policy coverage prior to 1993.
 The Council has sufficient funds in its Insurance reserve to cover this exposure.
 The recent actuarial assessment estimates LBHF share of ongoing MMI Liability at £321k based on outstanding and incurred but not reported claims.